Am I Eligible For Shared Ownership?

 • You own a home and are looking to move but can’t afford to buy a new home that meets your needs

 Certain eligibility criteria will depend on the local housing association you’re applying to.
-For instance, you might need to show that you live or work in the area you’re looking to buy in.
+For instance, you might need to show that you live or work in the area you want to buy in.
 To see if you’re eligible for the scheme, take this quiz.

-There are different rules if you live in Northern Ireland, Scotland and Wales.
-So it’s worth looking at the specific rules and how they differ from those in England before you apply.
+There are different rules for those living in Northern IrelandScotland, and Wales.
+Before you apply, it’s worth examining the specific rules and how they differ from those in England.

 Who else can apply?